 COVID-19: How Is the UK Base Rate Affecting Tracker Mortgages and Fixed Rate Mortgages?

-As we outlined in a previous blog post, the Bank of England cut the Base Rate to 0.1% - the lowest ever – in order to try and combat the impact COVID-19 is having on the UK economy.
+The Bank of England cut the Base Rate to 0.1% - the lowest ever – in order to try and combat the impact COVID-19 is having on the UK economy.

 What impact?
 Well, with the country-wide lockdown people aren’t spending money or making money.